How to Choose a Model Portfolio Photographer in Boston — Photography Shark

 Range Across Their Own Portfolio

 A photographer who only produces one type of image — all clean headshots, or all dramatic editorial looks — will struggle to build a portfolio that covers the range you need.
 Look for evidence that they can produce multiple looks and styles within a session.
+The pose vocabulary that distinguishes a directing photographer from a clicking one is covered in detail in the best modeling headshot poses for agency submissions — a checklist of the head angles and expression patterns that should appear across a strong portfolio session.

 Questions to Ask Before Booking